 Prerequisite Science Courses

-If you are missing a prerequisite course in chemistry, biology, physiology, or psychology, you can take it at CCNM.
-Registration is open until the first week of classes (access takes five business days from date of registration).
+If you are missing a prerequisite course, you can take it at CCNM.
+We offer biology, psychology, chemistry, and two life science courses (biochemistry and physiology) three times a year.
+All courses are open to students applying to both the Toronto and Boucher campuses, and registration is open until the third week of classes (access takes five business days from date of registration).

 For more information about PSCs, contact firstname.lastname@example.org or 1 (866) 241-2266 ext.
 220.